tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_design_patterns.md

 <a href="https://dev.evernote.com/doc/articles/note-sharing.php" class="noExtIcon"><img src="images/evernotecodesamples.png" alt="Evernote code examples" /></a>

-The writers at Parse [emphasize the importance of code samples in docs](http://blog.parse.com/learn/engineering/designing-great-api-docs/), giving the following advice:
+James Yu at Parse gives the following advice:

 >Liberally sprinkle real world examples throughout your documentation.
 No developer will ever complain that there are too many examples.
 They dramatically reduce the time for developers to understand your product.
-In fact, we even have example code right on our homepage.
+In fact, we even have example code right on our homepage. ([Designing Great API Docs](https://www.pixelstech.net/article/1331352900-Designing-Great-API-Docs))

 For code samples, you'll want to incorporate syntax highlighting.
 The syntax highlighter colors different elements of the code sample appropriately based on the programming language.
 There are numerous syntax highlighters that you can usually incorporate into your platform.
 For example, Jekyll uses [rouge](https://github.com/jneen/rouge) by default.
 Another common highlighter is [pygments](http://pygments.org/).
 These highlighters have stylesheets prepared to highlight languages based on specific syntax.